 Hello my friends!
 Today I have something really special for you.
 Cake.
 Yes, cake.
 I am usually not much of a sweets person, and when I do make something of that nature I almost always cut back on the sugar.
 I know, call me crazy, but that’s just how I am.
 I’m also partial to desserts made with fruit or vegetables, with rhubarb pie, carrot cake, zucchini bread, and berry crisps being among my favorites.
 So when I got the opportunity to take a look at the new book Cake Stand by Quinn Veon of Reformation Acres, I was delighted to see that every single cake recipe uses farm fresh ingredients!
 Like actual fruits and veggies, which is so cool.
-After flipping through it, while all of the cakes sounded amazing, the one I knew I had to try was the the blueberry cornmeal skillet cake.
+After flipping through it, while all of the cakes sounded amazing, the one I knew I had to try was this blueberry cornmeal skillet cake.

 I love me a skillet anything!
 Seriously, cooking and baking in cast iron brings me much joy.
 I love the rustic nature of it, and the fact that you can move it from stove top to oven.
 (And they’re not very expensive either, get a 10 inch cast iron skillet from Amazon).
 You’ve seen me make my no knead sourdough bread in cast iron, as well as my skillet pear and blackberry crisp.
 So, since this blueberry cornmeal skillet cake recipe was low in sugar, made with fruit, and baked in a cast iron skillet, it was a no brainer recipe for me to try!

 Also, the fact that it was a cornmeal cake was intriguing to me.
 I’ve had this locally grown flour corn that I got in a winter CSA veggie box sitting in a jar in the cupboard for a while now.
 So, I decided to grind it up in my blender into some beautiful cornmeal for this recipe.
+You can use whatever cornmeal you have on hand, though.

 Blueberry Cornmeal Skillet Cake Recipe